-In a series of prophecies given to Daniel throughout his life, the Lord laid out a timeline for the coming empires of human government which will rule the world.
-These would reign in their appointed times until God chooses to replace them with His own government, led by the Messiah, Jesus Christ.
+In a series of prophecies given to Daniel throughout his life, the Lord presented a timeline for the coming empires of human government which would rule the world.
+These would each reign in succession, in their appointed time, until God one day chooses to replace them all with His own government, to be led by the Messiah, Jesus Christ.

 2 Daniel said: “I was looking in my vision at night, and behold, the four winds of heaven were churning up the great sea.
 3 Four huge beasts came up from the sea, each different from the others.Daniel 7:2 (TLV)